-If an event of default under the loan occurs, the lenders could elect to declare all principal amounts outstanding under the loan at such time, together with accrued interest and applicable fees, to be immediately due and payable.
-If we are unable to repay amounts owing under the loan, or fail to comply with the Third Eye Loan covenants, the lenders could proceed to foreclose or otherwise realize upon all of our assets, including our intellectual property, that is security for the indebtedness.
+If an event of default under the debenture occurs, the lender could elect to declare all principal amounts outstanding under the loan at such time, together with accrued interest and applicable fees, to be immediately due and payable.
+If we are unable to repay amounts owing under the loan, the lender could proceed to foreclose or otherwise realize upon all of our assets, including our intellectual property, that is security for the indebtedness.